-12. Trial de Novo
+- 12. Trial de Novo - a.
+Within 30 days after the arbitration award is filed, any party may request a trial de novo by filing with the ADR Administrator a

-- a.
-Within 30 days after the arbitration award is filed, any party may request a trial de novo by filing with the ADR Administrator a request for trial, with proof of service of a copy upon all other parties appearing in the case.
-The 30 day period within which to request trial may not be extended. - b.
+- b.
 Upon filing a request for trial de novo after arbitration the case will be returned to the judicial officer who signed the original Arbitration Referral order. - c.
 The case will be tried as though no arbitration proceedings had occurred.
 No reference may be made during the trial to the arbitration award, to the fact that there had been arbitration proceedings, to the evidence adduced at the arbitration hearing, or to any other aspect of the arbitration proceedings, and none of the foregoing may be used for any purpose at the trial. - d.
-If a party has requested a trial de novo after arbitration, the request may not be withdrawn except by a written stipulation, signed by all parties appearing in the case, expressly agreeing that a non-appealable judgment may be entered on the arbitration award.
+If a party has requested a trial de novo after arbitration, the request may not be withdrawn except by a written stipulation, signed by all parties appearing in the case, expressly agreeing that a nonappealable judgment may be entered on the arbitration award.